Kissing Gourami (Kisser Fish): Profile and Information

 The kisser lips on the kissing gourami can never be missed, but the rows of fine teeth located inside the surface of their mouths aren’t apparent.
 This set of teeth is used for grazing on vegetable matter and algae.

-They can accept several foods, including frozen, flake, freeze-dried, small live foods like brine shrimp and tubifex.
-They would also feed on any type of vegetable matter, as well as spirulina-based foods, and fresh vegetables, if possible.
+They can accept several foods, including frozen, flake, freeze-dried, and small live foods like brine shrimp and tubifex.
+They would also feed on any vegetable matter, spirulina-based foods, and fresh vegetables if possible.
 Crisp romaine lettuce, peas, or cooked zucchini could be provided periodically to give your kissers optimum health.

-It can be hard to tell both sexes of kissing gourami as both of them are almost identical.
-The similarities are evident from their thick fleshy lips to their oval shape.
+It can be hard to tell both sexes of kissing gourami as they are almost identical.
+The similarities are evident in their thick, fleshy lips and oval shape.

 You can only figure them out when they start spawning.
-The body of the female becomes round and fuller as it becomes filled with eggs during the mating period.
+The female’s body becomes round and fuller as it fills with eggs during mating.

 Breeding